pulumi/docs/quickstart/install.md

 - Update changelog.md with the latest fixes in the release -->

-First thing's first, let's install the Pulumi CLI on your machine.
+First things first, let's install the Pulumi CLI on your machine.

 <script>
     var oses = [ "unknown", "linux", "macos", "windows", "other" ];